Scalable Dynamic Mixture Model with Full Covariance for Probabilistic Traffic Forecasting: Experiment and Results

 The proposed method can work as an add-on to any type of traffic forecasting model based on deep learning.
 We use Graph Wavenet (\textbf{GWN}) \citep{wu2019graph} and Spatio-Temporal Graph Convolutional Networks (\textbf{STGCN}) \citep{yu2017spatio} as our baseline models.
 Following the conventional configurations, we aim to predict 12 steps (i.e., one hour in the future) based on 12-step observation (i.e., observations from one hour in the past).

-We use different settings for $K$, the number of mixture components, and we denote the proposed model as $+\mathcal{L}_{\text{NLL}}$(K) where $K\in\{1,2,3,5\}$.
-We used $\rho=0.001$ based on exhaustive hyperparameter tuning.
+{ We first run Bayesian Optimization on the baseline model without using the proposed loss.
+This step ensures that the baseline model is performing at its best.
+The hyperparameters optimized during this stage include: \begin{itemize} \item Learning rate: $[ 10^{-5} , 10^{-1} ]$ \item Weight decay: $[0.9, 0.999]$ \item Number of hidden neurons per layer: $[16, 128]$ \item Dropout: $[0.1, 0.5]$ \end{itemize}

+Once we obtain the best hyperparameters for the baseline model, we introduce the proposed loss function.
+At this stage, we chose to try all $K$'s from 1 to 5 to show the performance of the model with different $K$. }

+All models are tested based on the official code implementations provided by the authors of two previous works\footnote{\url{https://github.com/nnzhan/Graph-WaveNet}}\footnote{\url{https://github.com/VeritasYin/STGCN_IJCAI-18}}.
+All models are tested based on different random seeds ranging from 1 to 5, and the results show the average performance of the five runs.